East Bernard, Texas: History

 In 2000, East Bernard incorporated.
 As of 2007, East Bernard is one of Texas's newest cities.

 East Bernard is on the west side of the San Bernard River at the intersection of State Highway 60 and U.S. Highway 90A, 15 mi north of Wharton in northeast Wharton County.
-The community was originally on the east side of the river, where Jethro Spivi built the first residence around 1850; hence the name East Bernard.
+The community was originally on the east side of the river, where Jethro Spivi built the first residence circa 1850; hence the name East Bernard.
 Settlement was slow until 1859 and the arrival of the Buffalo Bayou, Brazos and Colorado Railway.
 A bridge was built, and the depot, Bernard Station, though originally located on the east bank of the river, was moved by 1869 to the west side, to the site of East Bernard's future Main Street.
 The rest of the town grew up around the railway.
 The first post office was established in 1866, but the community was probably not officially named East Bernard until 1874.

-After the Civil War the community began to grow rapidly, as new settlers arrived with British surnames.
-Although Joseph Habermacher operated a store and saddle shop in Bernard Station some time before 1867, the main influx of German and Slavic immigrants came after the 1880s.
-In the mid-1890s the farming community had a population of 150, and businesses included a steam gin, a gristmill, a telegraph office, and two general stores.
+After the Civil War, the community began to grow rapidly, as new settlers arrived with British surnames.
+Although Joseph Habermacher operated a store and saddle shop in Bernard Station sometime before 1867, the main influx of German and Slavic immigrants came after the 1880s.
+In the mid-1890s, the farming community had a population of 150, and businesses included a steam gin, a gristmill, a telegraph office, and two general stores.

 The first church in East Bernard was established in 1893, when German Methodist settlers dismantled their church in Content, 3 mi south of Weimar, and moved it by rail to East Bernard, where it was rebuilt in 1909.
 Catholic and Baptist congregations started holding services in private homes around 1900; their sanctuaries were completed between 1905 and 1907.
 The present Catholic church, built in 1925, has stained glass windows from Czechoslovakia, mosaics from Munich, a statue of St. Anthony from Italy, and statuary carved in the German Tyrol.
 An Assembly of God congregation began Pentecostal services in a private home in 1970 and moved into a new building by 1978.